pluralsh/documentation/pages/advanced-topics/identity-and-access-management/identity-and-installations/sharing-existing-repos.md

 ### 7. Alice registers all the bundles as the service account user

-Now that Alice is using a different user, she needs to re-register each installed application with the Plural API under the service account user.
-For each application, she should run:
+Now that Alice is using a different user, they need to re-register each installed application with the Plural API under the service account user.
+For each application, Alice should run:

 ```
 plural bundle install <repo> <bundle>
 ```

-To recall which applications she's installed, she should refer to the information she copied in step 4.
+To recall which applications they have installed, Alice should refer to the information they copied in step 4.

 {% callout severity="info" %}
 Service accounts need to be explicitly granted install permissions in your account before you can successfully run the bundle install command.
 Be sure to create a role [here](https://app.plural.sh/account/roles) with install permissions and add the service account to it to grant them access.